A Bootstrap Lasso + Partial Ridge Method to Construct Confidence Intervals for Parameters in High-dimensional Sparse Linear Models: Theoretical results

-We could also show model selection consistency of the paired Bootstrap Lasso estimator (similar to Theorem \ref{thm:selection-consistency-bootlasso-resid}).
-However, even in the orthogonal design matrix case, the design matrix $X^*$ of the paired Bootstrap samples is no longer orthogonal, making \JL{the components of the pBLPR estimates, $\left(\hat\beta^*_{\textnormal{pBLPR}}\right)_S$ and $\left(\hat\beta^*_{\textnormal{pBLPR}}\right)_{S^c}$, dependent on each other and have complicated forms.
-Hence, it becomes difficult} to verify the convergence property of the pBLPR estimator using techniques similar to those used to prove Theorem \ref{thm:valid-resid-boot} for the residual Bootstrap LPR estimator.
-Our simulation studies in the following section indicate that the pBLPR method can work as well as the rBLPR method.
-We leave the theoretical analysis of the pBLPR to future research.
+We can also show the model selection consistency of the paired bootstrap lasso estimator (similar to Theorem \ref{thm:selection-consistency-bootlasso-resid}).
+However, even in the orthogonal design matrix case, the design matrix $X^*$ of the paired bootstrap samples is no longer orthogonal, making \JL{the components of the \pBLPR{} estimates, $(\hat\beta^*_{\textnormal{\pBLPR{}}} )_S$ and $(\hat\beta^*_{\textnormal{\pBLPR{}}})_{S^c}$, dependent on each other and, thus, have complicated forms.
+Hence, it becomes difficult} to verify the convergence property of the \pBLPR{} estimator using techniques similar to those used to prove Theorem \ref{thm:valid-resid-boot} for \hanzhongsepsec{the \rBLPR{}} estimator.
+Our simulation studies in the following section indicate that the \pBLPR{} method can work as well as the \rBLPR{} method.
+We leave the theoretical analysis of the \pBLPR{} method to future research.